vonThule/c-language-workbook/README.md

 ## Structure
 Solutions are organised into their respective chapter directories in the "src" directory.
 Text of each problem is located in the header comment of each problem file.
-Problems were translated into English from Serbian, the language of the book, and so some were changed a bit to accomodate the language and a wider audience (eg. references to local currency, and such).
+Problems were translated into English from Serbian, the language of the book, and so some were changed a bit to accomodate the language (eg. references to local currency, and such).
-Problems that require verbous response were omitted, so problem numbering for some of the chapters may differ from the one found in the book.
 There is a total of eight chapters, as follows:

 ### Chapters